gSchool/ada-developer-skills/capstone-overview/intro.md

 ### Daily:

+- On each weekday hold a stand-up with your accountability group
 - Complete the [daily stand up form](https://forms.gle/1Cnzd4HBD4MsMbQN6) __everyday Monday through Friday before 12pm, and once over the weekend__

 ## Final Delivery